juliocesarlq/juliocesarlq/README.md

 # 👋🏼 Hello!
 I'm Julio Cesar,
 a 👨🏽‍💻 software and UI/UX developer with one year experience, a 👨🏽‍🎓 B.S. in Computer Science & Engineering from the University of California, Merced, and an additional 4+ years of 👷🏼‍♂️ CAD and engineering experience.

-I've built software tools together with small businesses and big government organizations.
+I've built software tools together with small businesses and large government organizations.
 Many of the initiatives on which I have worked, from conception to deployment, have involved the development of new ideas.
 I've created a variety of software tools, including an 👁 eye-controlled e-book reader, a native 📍 location-based iOS iPhone app, and web applications for organizations like 🚄 (BART) Bay Area Rapid Transit in San Francisco.

 I have substantial experience with Python, JavaScript, C++, Swift, and Java coding languages.
 In addition, many of the tools and libraries that are used with them, such as Flask and React.
 Please take a look at some of my projects on github! ✌🏼